DevOps-Represent/docker-101/README.md

 This workshop has three components:

+ - [Part 0: Concepts.](https://github.com/DevOps-Girls/docker-101/blob/master/0-Concepts.md) In this part, we'll review *what Docker is* and why it is important.

- - Part 1: Docker Basics.
-In this part of the workshop, we explain what Docker is, why it's important.
+ - [Part 1: Docker Basics.](https://github.com/DevOps-Girls/docker-101/blob/master/1-Basics.md) In this part of the workshop, we'll go through basic commands to run containers and pull images.

- - Part 2: Creating Docker Images.
-We'll break down how to create your own Docker images.
+ - [Part 2: Creating Docker Images.](https://github.com/DevOps-Girls/docker-101/blob/master/2-Images.md) We'll break down how to create your own Docker images.

  - Part 3: Docker Tagging.
 We'll take a look at what Docker tags are, and how to publish your images.